troyjmiller/home-config/vim/README.md

 NOTE: `:PluginInstall` will return errors for all for plugins that have had their `.git*` stuff removed obviously because it cannot `git clone` them, but this is not a bad thing in this case.
+If and when you need to update them `rm` the plugins from `bundle` and redo `:PluginInstall` to get latest versions.